 Working on Sundays in hospitality

 According to the law, you are entitled to thirteen free Sundays per year.
 Your employer can therefore require you to work on 39 Sundays per year.
-Are you covered by the CLA hospitality and want a weekend off from the schedule?
-Then you must request leave.
-The employer is obliged to grant you leave if:
+Are you covered by the CLA hospitality and want to have a weekend off from being scheduled?
+Then you must request time off.
+The employer is obliged to grant you time off if:

 - You work or have worked at least 39 Sundays in a twelve-month period.

-Working more or fewer hours as a hospitality employee
+Working more or less as a hospitality employee

 - You have been employed for at least six months.

 Once you have submitted the request, your employer will consult with you.
-They will also check if there are reasons for the company why it might not be possible.
-Your employer must make a decision and provide written notification at least one month before you wish to start working shorter or longer hours.
+They will also check if there are reasons why it might not be possible for the company.
+Your employer must make a decision and provide written notice at least 1 month before you want to work shorter, longer, or more flexibly.

-If your employer agrees to your request, the employment contract will be definitively adjusted.
-The new agreements will remain in effect, even if your circumstances change (again).
+Is your employer in agreement with your request?
+Then the employment contract will be definitively adjusted.
+The new agreements will remain in effect, even if your circumstances change again.
 In principle, your employer must adhere to the working hours you want.
 If that is not possible, they must provide written reasons why it cannot be done and make a new proposal.
-You decide whether to agree to this.
+You decide whether you agree with it.
 If not, the adjustment will not proceed.

 Are you consistently working more hours than your contract?

-If you have been working on average more hours than stated in your contract for a long time, you can ask your employer to adjust the number of hours.
-This is possible if you have been working according to this fixed pattern for at least three months.
-Download a sample letter for work hours that you can send to your employer.
+If you have been working an average of more hours than stated in your contract for a long time, you can ask your employer to adjust the number of hours.
+This can be done if you have been working according to this fixed pattern for at least three months.
+Download a sample letter for working hours that you can send to your employer.

 From what age can you work in hospitality?

 Working in hospitality involves risks.
-Consider variable working hours, cleaning agents, kitchen machines, and difficult guests.
-Therefore, employees under 18 are well protected by various rules in the Working Hours Act.
+Consider varying working hours, cleaning agents, kitchen machines, and difficult guests.
+Therefore, employees under 18 years old are well protected by various rules in the Working Hours Act.

 How many hours can a 15-year-old work in hospitality?
 For children of this age, it is permitted to work a maximum of 2 hours per school day and 12 hours per school week.
 On non-school days and holidays, they may work up to 8 hours per day and 40 hours per holiday week.
 Working between 19:00 and 7:00 is not allowed.
 During school holidays, this applies between 21:00 and 07:00.
 Working on Sundays is allowed, provided the parents have given permission.
-If they work on Sunday, this group cannot be scheduled on the preceding Saturday.
-15-year-olds may only perform 'independent, light non-industrial work' during working hours.
-This means they cannot use an automated dishwasher, but they can polish or wash dishes by hand.
+If they work on Sunday, they cannot be scheduled on the preceding Saturday.
+15-year-olds are only allowed to do ‘independent, light non-industrial work’ during working hours.
+This means they cannot work with an automated dishwasher, but they can polish or wash by hand.
 Is alcohol being served?
 Then this group is not allowed to work in this hospitality venue.

 16- and 17-year-olds may work a maximum of 9 hours per day and 45 hours per week.
 They are not allowed to work more than 40 hours per week over a four-week period.
-Time spent at school also counts as working hours.
+School time also counts as working time.
 Night shifts or on-call duties are prohibited.
 They are also not allowed to work overtime.
-Employees of this age can be scheduled on both Saturday and Sunday (under conditions), provided they do not have to attend school on the preceding Friday or the following Monday.
+Employees of this age can be scheduled on both Saturday and Sunday (under certain conditions), provided they do not have to attend school on the preceding Friday or the following Monday.
 The rest period after a working day must be at least 12 hours.
 Working between 23:00 and 06:00 is not allowed.

 Frequently asked questions about working hours